How Do Eating Disorders Develop?

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 The earlier an eating disorder is diagnosed, the more likely it is to be successfully treated.
 It is important to recognize the signs of a disorder in yourself or someone you care about as soon as possible.
-If you think you know someone with an eating disorder, talk to our providers to get help.
+If you or someone you love is struggling with an eating disorder, reach out to a treatment provider for more information.